risingwavelabs/risingwave/README.md

 select * from mv1;
 ```

-If everything works, you will see
+If everything works correctly, you should see

 ```
  sum_v1